 \section{Conclusions}

-We demonstrated that phonon and excitonic resonances can enhance four-wave mixing signals by few orders of magnitude in SWCNTs giving rise to er-CARS process.
+We demonstrated that phonon and excitonic resonances can enhance four-wave mixing signals by a few orders of magnitude in SWCNTs, giving rise to the er-CARS process.
 We investigated the resonant signals in five different CNT chiralities.
-The intensity varied drastically and depends upon then relative energy between pump and Stokes beams with respect to the first excitonic transition.
+The intensity varied drastically and depended upon the relative energy between the pump and Stokes beams concerning the first excitonic transition.
 We developed a theory based on quantum interference between 43 scattering pathways, which delivered a qualitative agreement with experimental results.
-Further we tested applicability of resonant wave mixing and imaged individual (6,5) CNTs over 200x200 $\mu m^2$ quartz substrate in a time of 16 s.
-The time was only limited by the speed of our galvanometric mirrors and even quicker scans can be achieved in the future.
-As a possible application the simultaneous er-CARS imaging with local heating with lasers used in CARS could be used for targeting and cell disruption in the future.
-Our work demonstrates that the single walled carbon nanotubes are highly interesting materials in terms of the resonant non-linear light-matter interaction with potential applications in tracking and nanotoxicology.
+Further, we tested the applicability of resonant wave mixing and imaged individual (6,5) CNTs over 200x200 $\mu m^2$ quartz substrate in a time of 16 s.
+The time was only limited by the speed of our galvanometric mirrors, and even quicker scans could be achieved in the future.
+As a possible application, the simultaneous er-CARS imaging with local heating with lasers used in CARS could be used for targeting and cell disruption in the future.
+Our work demonstrates that single-walled carbon nanotubes are exciting materials for resonant non-linear light-matter interaction with potential applications in tracking and nanotoxicology.